 Providing Value-Based Care for Diabetic Patients

-How can a HDW help?
+How can an HDW help?

-• By leveraging SDoH (social determinants of health) factors like risk factors, trends, and pattern identification to cut down on administrative time.
+By leveraging SDoH (social determinants of health) factors like risk factors, trends, and pattern identification to cut down on administrative time.

-• By supporting disease management initiatives such as glucose level checks and medication adherence.
+By supporting disease management initiatives, such as glucose level checks and medication adherence.

-• By providing insights to achieve prevention with appropriate care.
+By providing insights to achieve prevention with appropriate care.

 Improving end-of-life care